 Retirement age

 Each birth year group has its own retirement age.
 The retirement age for those born in 1965 and later is based on the currently estimated life expectancy.
-The projection is based on Statistics Finland’s population forecast for 2021.
+The projection is based on Statistics Finland’s 2021 population projection that has been updated by the Finnish Centre for Pensions.
 Read more about how the retirement ages are determined

 Earning a pension and age at when your insurance obligation ends